MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/configure_sb_subcon.md

 ---
-title: Configure Schedule Board to show Contract Workers and Subcontracted capacity
+title: Configure Schedule Board to show contract workers and subcontracted capacity
 description: This topic provides a description of how to configure Schedule Board in Project Operations to show subcontracted resource capacity when staffing project resource requirements.
 author: rumant
 ms.date: 08/02/2021